Professor: Ryan (Chairperson)

 DYSFUNCTIONAL FAMILIES AND CHILD DEVELOPMENT

 This course explores the relations between a variety of types of family dysfunctions and child development and psychopathology.
-Specifically, topics in child abuse, neglect, sexual abuse, and children from violent homes, alcoholic homes, and homes with mentally ill parents are studied.
+Topics studied include child abuse, neglect, sexual abuse, and children from violent homes and homes with mentally ill parents.
 The course will focus on empirical literature about dysfunctional families and child development, biographical and political perspectives.
 Prerequisites: PSY 116 and 117, or consent of instructor.

 The scientific exploration of interpersonal communication and behavior.
 Topics include attitudes and attitude change, attraction and communication, social perception and social influence, prosocial and antisocial behavior and group processes.
 Three hours of lecture and one two-hour laboratory per week.
 Prerequisite: PSY 110 and 331(or consent of instructor).